Kordylewski cloud: Current status

 The Kordylewski clouds were tentatively confirmed in 2018 by a team of astronomers led by Judit Slíz-Balogh.
-The team first developed computer models to simulate the dynamical behavior of dust particles at the point, including predictions of what the simulated cloud would appear like in polarimetric observations from Earth.
-Polarimetric observations of the area around the point where then conducted over several months in 2017 at a private observatory in Badacsonytördemic, Hungary.
+The team first developed computer models to simulate the cloud's appearance in polarimetric observations from Earth.
+Polarimetric observations of the area around the point were then conducted over several months in 2017 at a private observatory in Badacsonytördemic, Hungary.
 As a control, the same region of sky was photographed when thin cirrus clouds and contrails passed overhead or when the point was not in view.
 Using a CCD camera with three linearly polarizing filters attached to its lens, the team successfully photographed features with polarization characteristics consistent with light scattered by dust clouds.
 When compared against the control photographs, the polarization characteristics differed from those expected of clouds, contrails, or zodiacal dust.
 Slíz-Balogh's team then compared their photographs of the clouds to their earlier computer models, finding that the photographed cloud structures matched predictions.
 The team published their confirmation of the clouds' existence in the Monthly Notices of the Royal Astronomical Society in 2018.

 A followup observation campaign was led by Slíz-Balogh on 31 October 2021 and 3 July 2022, targeting both the and points.
 Using the same methods and location as the 2017 observations, the and clouds were successfully photographed.

 Properties

 Structure and variability

 The Kordylewski clouds are large and heterogeneous structures, with ground-based observations suggesting an apparent diameter of several degrees.
-(Note: Compare the apparent diameter of the Moon of 0.53°.)
-The clouds have an elongated, relatively dense "core" about 25,000 km in size and aligned parallel to the Moon's orbital plane.
-(Note: A size of 25,000 km for the dense core is given only for the cloud.)
+(Note: For comparison, the apparent diameter of the Moon is 0.53°.)
+The cloud has an elongated, denser core about 25,000 km in size and aligned parallel to the Moon's orbital plane.
 A diffuse series of dusty bands or blobs extend from the center perpendicular to the ecliptic plane, giving the clouds a striped appearance in polarized light.
 Simulations of the clouds suggest an asymmetry, with the cloud's core being denser than that of the cloud.

 Observations and modelling indicate that the Kordylewski clouds' structures change over time, and their structures and densities are influenced by the rate at which dust is trapped at the Lagrange points.
-The structure of the clouds vary over timescales as short as a few days, and they may be transient, ephemeral features.
+Their structures vary over timescales as short as a few days, and they may be transient features.
 Modelling by Slíz-Balogh and collaborators indicate that the structure of the clouds is also controlled by different populations of trapped dust.
 Dust populations are trapped at different times and with different velocities, with populations older than 20–25 days forming bands.
 The evolution of these populations lead to bands appearing, disappearing, or changing in density.
-Modelling by Nathan R. Boone and Robert A. Battinger in 2021 demonstrated that the density of the clouds may also vary with respect to solar perturbations as it causes structures within the clouds to expand and collapse.
+Modelling by Nathan R. Boone and Robert A. Battinger in 2021 demonstrated that the density of the clouds may also vary with respect to solar perturbations as they cause structures within the clouds to expand and collapse.